Labour Against the Witchhunt: Activities

 In May 2019 the group co-organised with the local Momentum branch a training session on antisemitism for Reading Labour Party members, addressed by the secretary of Jewish Voice for Labour.
 Local party officers said that the meeting had no official status.

-On November 27, 2021, following a vote by its members, the group announced it had merged with a socialist entity called Labour In Exile Network (LIEN), with the consolidated entity being called the "Socialist Labour Network (LIEN with LAW)".
+On November 27, 2021, following a vote by its members, the group announced it had merged with the Labour In Exile Network (LIEN), with the consolidated entity being called the Socialist Labour Network.
 In response to this merge, four members of the group's steering committee resigned.
 The group's webpage has not posted any updates since December 2021.

 Proscription by Labour

-In mid–July 2021, along with three other alleged far-left factions, Resist, the Labour in Exile Network and Socialist Appeal, LAW was proscribed by Labour's National Executive Committee on the grounds that "these organisations are not compatible with Labour's rules or our aims and values."
+In July 2021, LAW was proscribed by Labour's National Executive Committee along with three other far-left factions — Resist, the Labour in Exile Network and Socialist Appeal — on the grounds that "these organisations are not compatible with Labour's rules or our aims and values."
 These factions were sympathetic to former leader Jeremy Corbyn and had been accused of obstructing efforts to combat antisemitism within Labour.
 The Committee also ruled that belonging to these factions is grounds for expulsion from Labour.
 In response, several left-leaning groups picketed the Labour Party's headquarters in Victoria, London to protest the NEC's decision.
 LAW sponsors Ken Loach and Ian Hodson were automatically expelled from the party following the proscription.

 Critical reactions

-LAW has been described as controversial by The Daily Telegraph and as far left by The Times, while The Jewish Chronicle dismissed it as a fringe organisation.
+LAW has been described as controversial by The Daily Telegraph and as far-left by The Times, while The Jewish Chronicle dismissed it as a fringe organisation.

 Andrew Percy MP, in a speech in the House of Commons, called the group's claim that the series of allegations of antisemitism was a witch hunt a "new smear" and asked MPs to "call out" the group, while Wes Streeting MP called the group intimidating, when they demonstrated outside the disciplinary hearing for Marc Wadsworth.
-The Jewish Labour Movement has said that the organisation, along with Jewish Voice for Labour, "ridicule and minimise the real lived experiences of victims of antisemitism”, and Stephane Savary, a representative of Left Wing Zionists for Labour, has urged the party to expel the organization.
+The Jewish Labour Movement has said that the organisation, along with Jewish Voice for Labour, "ridicule and minimise the real lived experiences of victims of antisemitism", and Stephane Savary, a representative of Left Wing Zionists for Labour, urged the party to expel the organisation.
 In February 2019, the Jewish Labour Movement called on the Labour Representation Committee not to work with the organisation or with JVL.